-I went to Gulf Hagas in the spring of 2017.
-It was supposed to be the last part of my first major and fun road trip that I took with a friend.
+I went to Gulf Hagas only once in my life (and never came back since).
+It was supposed to be the last part of my first major road trip through the eastern United States that I took with a friend.
 We found out about it while viewing areas to check out in Maine.

 Originally, my friend and I found this place through some sites we were looking at while in Maine.
 Our goal was to find something with extraordinary nature scenery.
 When we originally found this place, we also found that it was called the Grand Canyon of The East Coast, a title I think better belongs to Ausable Chasm, even though both areas are gorgeous.

 The dangers and risks of Gulf Hagas explained (again):

 - You’ll be very lucky if you don’t run into any moose, but expect to see them there.